01 of 16

 A Guide to the Historic Churches & Cathedrals in the District of Columbia

-Photo Above: St. Johns Church is located at Lafayette Square across from the White House in Washington, DC.
-The historic protestant Episcopal church is open to all for worship, fellowship and outreach activities.
+Historic St. John's Church is located at Lafayette Square across from the White House in Washington DC.
+This protestant Episcopal church is open to all for worship, fellowship, and outreach activities.

 1525 H Street NW

 (202)347-8766Continue to 2 of 16 below.